salscode/ipv4-heatmap/README.md

 # ipv4-heatmap

+## Setup
+Create a VM with CentOS 7 (other OSes work too).
+Install Maria DB using the instructions found [here](https://downloads.mariadb.org/mariadb/repositories/).
+Then install Go using the instructions found [here](https://golang.org/doc/install).

 ## Database
 The heatmap data is stored in a single MySQL table.
 Only the latitude, longitude and IP count are stored for effeciency.
 The coordinates are stored to 4 decimals of precision which is more than enough for this use.